-&lt;sup>4The simplest rationalization for this is there are actually two alternative firms in which the individual has a productivity $q_N$ and that the employee gets the same nonpecuniary utility in both.
-If each of these firms gets to make one wage offer to the employee then the logic of Bertrand competition leads them to offer him $q_N$ .
+4 The simplest rationalization for this is that there are actually two alternative firms in which the individual has a productivity q_N and that the employee gets the same nonpecuniary utility in both.
+If each of these firms gets to make one wage offer to the employee, then the logic of Bertrand competition leads them to offer him q_N .

-&lt;sup>5Using zero as the lower bound for the realizations of n does not reduce the generality of the analysis since one can think of the lowest value for n as being incorporated in $q_N$ .
+5 Using zero as the lower bound for the realizations of n does not reduce the generality of the analysis, since one can think of the lowest value for n as being incorporated in q_N .